Who Should Make My Wedding Stationery?

 2. Taking into consideration couples & families, how many units of each piece will you need?

 4. What is your colour scheme / theme of your wedding day?
 Will it be a formal / casual occasion?

 5. Do you have a preference for letterpress invitations?
 Do you want to have special printing finishes like gold foil, de-bossing, rounded corners?

 6. Do you require envelopes to go with the pieces?
 If so, do you want them printed with guest names & addresses, a mixture of handwritten & typed text or do you want them entirely handwritten.

 7. Do you have any card stock requirements?
-Do you want indie handmade papers or require stock that is 300 / 600 GSM?
+Do you want them to be coloured?
+Crisp white & textured?
+Or are you after indie handmade papers and require stock that is 300 / 600 GSM?